kayanbadejo/NYC_Payroll_Data/README.md

 - [Original Data source](https://data.cityofnewyork.us/widgets/k397-673e?mobile_redirect=true)

-- Key Columns and Descriptions
+Key Columns and Descriptions
-The dataset contains several important columns that are critical for analysis.
+The dataset (nycpayroll_2020.csv and nycpayroll_2021.csv) contains payroll data for Fiscal year 2020 and 2012 with several important columns that are critical for analysis.
 Below is a summary of some key columns:

 Column Name   	                Description
 FiscalYear:	                    The fiscal year in which the payroll data was recorded.